Notable People

 The later administrative years are sometimes treated as a graceful epilogue.
 They were more than that.

-New York City Opera's own history highlights her 1979 appointment as general director and credits her with helping keep the company accessible while also pushing innovations like supertitles across an entire season.
+New York City Opera's own history highlights her 1979 appointment as general director and credits her with helping keep the company accessible while also pushing measures like supertitles across an entire season.
+Britannica adds the wider institutional arc: after her singing career, Sills became general director of New York City Opera, chaired Lincoln Center from 1994 to 2002, and chaired the Metropolitan Opera from 2003 to 2005.
 The Metropolitan Opera's later Beverly Sills Artist Award materials likewise frame her as a champion of young singers and a durable advocate for the profession long after she stopped performing.

-This is a large part of her real legacy.
+This is a large part of her legacy.
 Sills did not retire into honorary importance.
 She converted fame into governance, fundraising, and advocacy.
-She became a builder, not just a symbol.
+She became a builder with real institutional responsibility.

 What Sills represents